ridhii17/ridhii17/README.md

-# Hi there, I'm Ridhii! 👋
+# Hi there, I'm Ridhi! 👋

 Welcome to my GitHub profile.
 I’m passionate about building fun, useful, and creative projects with code.
 Here’s a little about me: